ArctosDB/documentation-wiki/_best_practices/Agents.markdown

 -   "St." is acceptable as part of a preferred name, unsupported by an unabbreviated variation.
 Do not abbreviate "Saint" - use "St." only when it is part of a given name.
 -   "Dr." is acceptable  at the beginning of preferred name, unsupported by an unabbreviated variation.
 An unabbreviated variant is encouraged.

-### Ambiguous Agents

-When managing Agents, often only limited information will be available.
-"Is ``J. Smith`` the ``John Smith`` I'm looking for?" may have no clear answer.
-The Agent Activity report will provide a summary of all that's known; often dates or places can be vital clues.
-(A different browser or private tab may be used to query collections to which one does not have Operator access.)
-An email to anyone using the existing or suspect agents may turn up more information.

-Sometimes the data in Arctos cannot provide a clear answer, and a somewhat arbitrary choice becomes necessary.
-We suggest the choice between creating potential duplicates and "overloading" Agents is not as arbitrary as it may first appear; the "correct" choice among no truly correct choices is generally to create fewer Agents rather than more.

 ### Overloaded Agents